ashleygw/health-monitoring/README.md

 # health-monitoring
 Tool to give health insights from wearable monitoring devices.
 Currently working on website and device specific API reading.

+The jupyter notebook here is my work on anomaly detection in heart rate and sleep patterns, which I worked on from 2018 to 2019.
+Using a monitoring device, I tracked my sleep and heartrate over the course of 9 months.
+My goal is to create an application which uses the device api and signals a user when abnormal sleep or BPM readings are detected.
+Currently, I'm working on a web framework to deploy these signals to a user and provide a place where they can view reading histories and potential warnings.
+The neural nets used in the jupyter notebook are simple, but gave me valuable information on how to interpret the data and prepare it for ML models.